gcpjedi/google-k8s-workshop-v2/modules/07-ingress.md

               servicePort: 80
     ```

-    This will expose the service `frontend` using the relative path `/gceme`.
+    This will expose the Service `frontend` using the relative path `/gceme`.

-1. Create the Ingress
+1. Create the Ingress.

     ```shell
     kubectl get ingress --watch  # in the first terminal